Plasma display: 2000s

-In the year 2000, the first 60-inch plasma display was developed by Plasmaco.
+In the year 2000, the first 60-inch (152-cm) plasma display was developed by Plasmaco.
 Panasonic was also reported to have developed a process to make plasma displays using ordinary window glass instead of the much more expensive "high strain point" glass.
 High strain point glass is made similarly to conventional float glass, but it is more heat resistant, deforming at higher temperatures.
 High strain point glass is normally necessary because plasma displays have to be baked during manufacture to dry the rare-earth phosphors after they are applied to the display.
 However, high strain point glass may be less scratch resistant.

+Until the early 2000s, plasma displays were the most popular choice for HDTV flat-panel display as they had many benefits over LCDs.
+Beyond plasma's deeper blacks, increased contrast, faster response time, greater color spectrum, and wider viewing angle; they were also much bigger than LCDs, and it was believed that LCDs were suited only to smaller sized televisions.
+Plasma had overtaken rear-projection systems in 2005.